-The criteria to join the BTEC Level 5 HND in Computing qualification has been set to welcome students from a broad range of backgrounds.
-There are, however, certain requirements that need to be fulfilled:
+The criteria to join UKCBC’s BTEC Level 5 HND in Computing qualification has been set to welcome students from a broad range of backgrounds.
+There are, however, certain requirements that must be fulfilled:

 - GCE Advanced Level profile demonstrating strong performance in a relevant subject.
 This is likely to be supported by GCSE grades at A* to C

-- An Access to Higher Education Certificate, or
+- Access to a Higher Education Certificate, or

 - Related work experience

-- Students who are non-native English speakers or who have not studied the final two years of school in English can demonstrate capability in English at a standard commensurate to: IELTS 5.5, with a minimum of 5.0 being awarded on individual sections
+- Students who are non-native English speakers or who have not studied the final two years of school in English can demonstrate capability in English at a standard equivalent to IELTS 5.5 with a minimum of 5.0 being awarded on individual sections

-The BTEC Level 5 HND in Computing is divided into core and optional modules.
-To complete the HND course successfully, you must achieve a minimum of 210 credits over the two-year study period (consisting of at least 105 credits within each year).
+The Pearson BTEC Level 5 HND in Computing in London is divided into core and optional modules.
+To graduate from the HND course in Computing, you must achieve a minimum of 210 credits over the two-year study period (consisting of at least 105 credits within each year).

 You will study the following units: